 Confessions of a slob, right here!
-Growing up I had little responsibility.
+Growing up I had very little responsibility.
 There were things that were expected of me, of course, like being polite, brushing my teeth and not talking back.
 But when it came to actual cleaning up, I was a literal mess.
 My room was a huge disaster!
 I had a hard time throwing things away.
 My laundry and trash cans overflowed.
-My parents did most of the chores around the house and I pitched in very little.
+My parents did most of the chores around the house and I pitched in very minimally.

-Can Kids Do Housework?
+Can Kids Even Do Housework?

 I can tell either of the older kids to “clean the bathroom” and they know exactly what that entails.
 They empty trash, put out recycling, clean mirrors, unload and load the dishwasher, sort laundry and vacuum.
 They can sweep, mop and wash a car.

 Find Age-Appropriate Tasks